Privacy Policy

 10. International transfers

 FamOwl is operated from New Zealand.
-Your data is transferred to, stored in, and processed in the United States (Firebase, OpenRouter, RevenueCat, Expo).
-New Zealand's Privacy Act 2020 Information Privacy Principle 12 requires us to tell you this explicitly, and to take reasonable steps to ensure your data is still protected.
+Your data is transferred to, stored in, and processed in the United States by our service providers: Google (Firebase, including Firebase Cloud Messaging) and RevenueCat for the core app, and — only if you use the AI assistant — OpenRouter and the model provider it routes to (Anthropic, Google, or OpenAI), plus Exa when Hoot looks something up on the web.
+If you turn on the kid-facing chat, your child's messages and the AI's replies form part of that transfer to OpenRouter and the model provider.
+New Zealand's Privacy Act 2020 Information Privacy Principle 12 requires us to tell you this explicitly, and to take reasonable steps to keep your data protected.
 We rely on:

-If you are in the EEA or UK, we rely on the EU Commission's Standard Contractual Clauses (SCCs) or the UK Addendum as the lawful transfer mechanism for exports to providers outside the EEA.
+If you are in the EEA or UK, we rely on the EU Commission's Standard Contractual Clauses (SCCs) or the UK Addendum as the lawful transfer mechanism for exports to Google and RevenueCat.
+For the AI providers we rely primarily on the zero-data-retention configuration described above; where a signed Data Processing Addendum with SCCs is available from OpenRouter, we put it in place.

 11. How long we keep data